Google Goes Spiritual--How Divine Is That?

 For fifteen years from 1987 to 2002 I was a corporate consultant, leading workshops and retreats in people skills, team building, and management.
-I understood why spirituality was always forbidden in places of business; I wouldn't want someone pushing their ideology or religion on me, either.
-Still, my hidden agenda and embedded subtext was always spiritual enlightenment for the participants.
 Their spiritual growth was my real motivation for getting up in the morning--that's who I am.
-By lunchtime at my onsite workshops the participants (even engineers at IBM) would be going deep, talking about deep spiritual subjects and love and peace, although I never breathed a spiritual word--that's the power of intention.
+By lunchtime at my onsite workshops, the participants (even engineers at IBM) would be going deep, talking about deep spiritual subjects and love and peace, although I never breathed a spiritual word--that's the power of intention.

 In 2008 Google without any formal press announcement launched a School of Personal Growth that includes Buddhist elements.
 Google's stealthy strategy is to boost the brainstorming powers of Google’s best and brightest, as well as their powers of self-examination.
 The school’s courses address four areas: mental development; emotional development; holistic health and well-being; and what Buddhists term ‘beyond the self’.
 Titles of classes range from the more scientific “The Neuroscience of Empathy” to the more subjective “Search Inside Yourself.”
 It narrowly misses being "overtly spiritual" but the involvement of Buddhist priests and spiritual leaders certainly gives that energy and reveals a spiritual intention.

 “Google has always had a global vision, and wants to change the world from the inside out,” says Monika Broecker, a leadership coach and therapist from Germany who was an architect of the program.
 “You need to have inner peace to make peace in the world.
 It’s very effective because studies have proven that if people are relaxed and open, they won’t repeat the same ideas and mistakes,” added Broecker.
 “They are more creative.”